-It is the perfect time to be planting your root ball hedging and to continue planting bare roots too.
+We know its frosty outside and we are all wanting to be scooped under a blanket in front of the fire, but it is also the perfect time to be planting your root ball hedging and to continue planting bare roots too.
 Make sure you are protecting these with rabbit guards and we also advise that you stick a few extra layers on when heading outside!

 For the deciduous trees, shrubs and hedges in your garden, this dormant season is the time to start pruning and renovating as it is easier to see what you are doing when the branches have no leaves.
 Suitable examples are: Fagus (beech), Corylus (hazel).